 When IGMP/MLD snooping is enabled in a device on a VLAN, it analyzes the IGMP/MLD packets it receives from the VLAN connected to the device and Multicast routers in the network.

-When a device learns that a host is using IGMP/MLD messages to register to receive a Multicast stream, optionally from a specific source, the device adds the registration to the MFDB.
+When a device learns that a host is using IGMP/MLD messages to register to receive a Multicast stream, optionally from a specific source, the device adds the registration to its Multicast Forwarding Data Base (MFDB).